 Student-Faculty Ratio: 5:1

-Admission Test Requirements: SAT Reasoning or ACT with Writing; two SAT Subject Tests recommended but not required
+Admission Test Requirements: SAT with essay or ACT with Writing; two SAT Subject Tests recommended but not required

 Financial Aid: Princeton’s need-based financial aid program is one of the best in the country, reflecting our commitment to access and affordability and our desire to attract the most qualified students regardless of financial circumstances.
 Admission decisions are made without taking a family’s financial resources into account.
 Students with financial need are provided scholarships, which do not have to be repaid, rather than loans.
-About 60% of this year’s freshman class received a need-based scholarship from Princeton.
-The average award for the Class of 2020 is $48,000.
+About 60% of undergraduates receive a need-based scholarship from Princeton.
+The average grant award for the Class of 2021 is $50,600.

 • Single-Choice Early Action: November 1